-On June 15, 2012, the Secretary of Homeland Security announced that certain undocumented young people who were brought to the U.S. through no fault of their own may qualify for deportation relief.
-In 2012, Baylor Law Professor Laura Hernández established the Deferred Action Childhood Arrivals (DACA) Immigration Clinic to assist qualified individuals with the application process.
-Through the clinic, Professor Hernández, adjunct faculty member and Baylor Lawyer Susan Nelson, JD '90, and numerous Baylor law and undergraduate students volunteer to assist Waco area residents with their immigration needs.
-This effort began on August 29, 2012, by hosting Catholic Charities as it provided information about the DACA application process and performed free screenings for potential applicants.
+When the Secretary of Homeland Security announced on June 12, 2012, that certain undocumented young people who were brought to the U.S. through no fault of their own may qualify for deportation relief—families across the country scrambled for assistance.
+In response, Baylor Law established a Deferred Action Childhood Arrivals (DACA) Immigration Clinic to assist qualified individuals with the cumbersome, and sometimes confusing application process.

 Services are offered for free but an appointment must be made to receive help.
 Appointments can be made by calling 254-710-4244 or emailing firstname.lastname@example.org.